GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/USART/USART_ARCHITECTURE.md

 - `RTSE`/`CTSE` hardware flow-control staging in `CR3`.
 - `UE` operation-state staging in `CR1`.
-- BRR mantissa/fraction computation from `(busFrequency, baudRate)` per RM0008 — pure arithmetic, no register access, so it belongs here rather than in the driver.
+- BRR mantissa/fraction computation from `(busFrequency, baudRate)` per RM0008, where `baudRate` is resolved from its preset selector to a numeric bits-per-second value first — pure arithmetic, no register access, so it belongs here rather than in the driver.
 - IRQ source staging/extraction across `CR1` (`IDLEIE/RXNEIE/TCIE/TXEIE/
   PEIE`) and `CR3` (`CTSIE`, `EIE`).
 - IRQ event extraction from `SR`, with the asymmetric acknowledgement rules